Lithium Battery Warranties and What You Should Know

 Here’s a typical excerpt from a lithium battery warranty document:

-"Cycle Definition: A cycle is defined as a complete 100% charge and 100% discharge.
+"Cycle Definition: A cycle is defined as a complete 80-90% charge and 80-90% discharge.
 Partial cycles are aggregated to determine equivalent full cycles."

-"Conditions: This warranty is valid only if the battery is operated within its specified temperature range, charged to 100% SOC at least once every 30 days, and used with a compatible inverter or BMS.
-The system must have data logging enabled, and warranty claims must include performance logs showing voltage, SOC, and temperature data."
+"Conditions: This warranty is valid only if the battery is operated within its specified temperature range, charged to 100% SOC at least once every 10 days, and used with a compatible inverter or BMS.
+The system must have data logging enabled, and warranty claims must include logs showing voltage, SOC, and temperature data."

 Full Charge Requirements